 This stretch of coastline on the northwest coast of Maui is known for a number of things.
 One of the most interesting is the chance to see humpback whales offshore but the best chance is during the winter.
 Kahana is a lovely setting close to Napili Bay that is almost at the northern tip of this part of Maui.

 Some visitors are happy to lie back on the white sand and take in the sun.
-This is a popular place for families because of the calm waters in the sheltered bay so ideal for novice snorkellers.
-However, in the winter, the winds get stronger so snorkelling is out; try boarding instead.
+This is a popular place for families with kids because of the calm waters in the sheltered bay so ideal for novice snorkellers.
+However, in the winter, the winds get stronger so snorkeling is out; try boarding instead.

-It has a large shopping centre, with several dining options and its own brewing company, taking the name of the Island.
-Lahaina is close to the south if you want even more choice of entertainment.
+It has a large shopping center, Kahana Gateway Shopping Center, with several dining options and its own brewing company, taking the name of the Island.
+Lahaina is close to the south if you want even more choices of entertainment.

 Accommodation is plentiful on this stretch of coastline.
 There are beachfront villas with 2 or 3 bedrooms as an alternative to booking into one of the hotels.

-Kihei is on the leeward side of Haleakala.
-This is still the western side of Maui but further south than places like Lahaina.
+Home to many affordable apartment rentals, condos, and hotels, Kihei is best located on South Maui for family and couple whoe traveling on a budget.
+Located on the leeward side of Haleakala, Kihei is still the western side of Maui but further south than places like Lahaina.
 Lahaina is in fact not much more than 20 miles to the north but the coast road is slow.

 It receives little rainfall, only about 10 inches annually, so its climate is regarded as arid.
 There is no public bus service to this southern part of Maui.
 However, Ma ‘alaea Harbor Village is not far away and public transport is available there.